 While visual detection of gender has been the general best practice for the industry for years, it typically is impossible until later in a plant’s growth cycle.
 Most growers know how useful it is to learn a plant’s gender as early as possible, so they won’t have to invest a lot of time and resources into plants that may need to be culled if and when the wrong gender turns up.

-If you’re a grower, DNA testing is a smarter and faster method to get you the data you need to better plan and organize your operation.
+If you’re a grower, Plant DNA Sex/Gender Testing is a smarter and faster method to get you the data you need to better plan and organize your operation.

 Some of the benefits of testing include: